-(2) We can reduce credit risk exposures by applying netting.
-We do this mainly for derivative and repurchase transactions with financial institutions.
-For derivatives and securities finance transactions, we use standard master netting agreements.
-For more on this, see 'Credit risk mitigation' in the 'Credit risk management' section.

-(3) Balances include interest we have charged to the customer's account and accrued interest that we have not charged to the account yet.
+(2) master netting agreements.
+For more on this, see 'Credit risk mitigation' in the 'Credit risk - Credit risk management' section.
+Balances include interest we have charged to the customer's account and accrued interest that we have not charged to the account yet.

-(4) The collateral value shown against advances secured on residential property is limited to the balance of each associated individual loan.
-It does not include the impact of over-collateralisation (where the collateral has a higher value than the loan balance) and includes collateral we would receive on draw down of certain off-balance sheet commitments.
+The collateral value shown against advances secured on residential property is limited to the balance of each associated individual loan.
+It does not include the impact of over-collateralisation (where the collateral has a higher value than the loan balance) and includes collateral we would receive on draw down of certain off-balance sheet commitments